nrctkno/DOMReactions/README.md

 }
 ```

-Node id, node title and parent's ids and may be null when they're not set.
+Node `id`, node `title` and parent's `id`s may be null when they're not set.
 Index is the ordinal of the node inside its parent.